-- Swift vaccination plan in 2021 has muted fatality rates tied to Covid-19, and allowed for a faster renormalization of economic and social activities. - Strong economic recovery underway, driven by foreign direct investment, industrial production and higher commodity exports. - Fiscal targets met in 2020 and 2021 under new fiscal rule, while continuing support for vulnerable companies and households. - Tighter monetary policy focused on reducing inflation and anchoring inflation expectations. - 5 Resilient current account and large international reserve buffers. - Government forges ahead with structural reforms, including social security, public enterprises and international trade integration. - Uruguay is among the top global performers on ESG fundamentals, and a bastion of institutional, social and political stability. - Sovereign funding strategies focused on de-risking debt portfolio in a costefficient way, and aligning debt financing to environmental goals.
+- Swift vaccination plan since early 2021 has muted fatality rates tied to Covid-19, and allowed for a faster renormalization of economic and social activities. - Strong economic recovery underway, driven by foreign direct investment, industrial production and higher commodity exports. - Fiscal targets delivered in 2020 and 2021 under new fiscal rule, while continuing support for vulnerable companies and households. - Tighter monetary policy focused on reducing inflation and anchoring inflation expectations. - 5 Resilient current account and large international reserve buffers. - Government forges ahead with structural reforms after referendum, including social security, public enterprises and international trade integration. - Uruguay is among the top global performers on ESG fundamentals, and a bastion of institutional, social and political stability. - Sovereign funding strategies focused on de-risking debt portfolio in a cost-efficient way, while aligning debt financing to environmental goals.

-Swift vaccination plan in 2021 has muted fatality rates tied to Covid-19 spread.
+Swift vaccination plan since early 2021 has muted fatality rates tied to Covid-19 spread, without imposing lockdown; end of sanitary emergency in Uruguay in April 2022

 - Total purchase of 7,85 million vaccine doses (Sinovac, Pfizer and AstraZeneca), plus a donation of 500,000 Pfizer from the United States.
 In October 2021, the Government agreed with Pfizer-BioNTech to purchase 3.7 million additional doses for 2022. - Starting in August, 2021, Uruguay began applying a third booster dose of the Pfizer vaccine, and in January 2022, children from 5 to 11 years old started being inoculated with Pfizer.
+Since February 2022, people aged 70+ and 50+ with comorbidites, have been able to receive a 4rd booster shot.